hlapp/wirelesstags-js/README.md

 NodeJS.
 (However, making it usable within a browser is a future goal, and corresponding contributions are welcome too.)

-This code is alpha.
-Documentation remains almost non-existent, and code can change quickly, including the API.
-Use at your own peril.
-The tests are likely to show a more up to date and more complete description of the API than this document.

 ## Installation and setup

 ```sh